 On Balance Volume (OBV) is a simple indicator that uses volume and price to measure buying pressure and selling pressure.
 Buying pressure is evident when positive volume exceeds negative volume and the OBV line rises.
 Selling pressure is present when negative volume exceeds positive volume and the OBV line falls.
 Chartists can use OBV to confirm the underlying trend or look for divergences that may foreshadow a price change.
 As with all indicators, it is important to use OBV in conjunction with other aspects of technical analysis.
 It is not a standalone indicator.
 OBV can be combined with basic pattern analysis or to confirm signals from momentum oscillators.

 On Balance Volume (OBV) is available in SharpCharts as an indicator.
 After selecting, OBV can be positioned above, below or behind the price plot of the underlying security.
 Positioning it behind the plot makes it easy to compare OBV with the underlying security.
 Chartists can also add a moving average or another indicator to OBV by selecting Advanced options, which is to the right of the indicator position.
 Click here for a live chart with On Balance Volume.

-For the purposes of scanning, daily volume data is incomplete during the trading day.
-When running these scans with volume based indicators, be sure to base the scan on the “Last Market Close.”
-Examples of other volume based indicators include Accumulation/Distribution, Chaikin Money Flow, and the PVO.
+Note: For the purposes of scanning, daily volume data is incomplete during the trading day.
+When running scans with volume-based indicators like OBV, be sure to base the scan on the “Last Market Close.”
+Examples of other volume-based indicators include Accumulation/Distribution, Chaikin Money Flow, and the PVO.

 This book covers it all with explanations that are simple and clear.
 Murphy covers all the major charts patterns and indicators, including OBV.
 A complete chapter is devoted to understanding volume and open interest.